-The Carson House in Marion is one of the top house museums in North Carolina.
-We love its fascinating history.
-The original log section of the home was built in 1793 by Colonel John Carson after he fought in the Revolutionary War.
-To become the social and political center of the area, he built his home at the intersection of the "busy" Old Colonial Road and the just completed Coach Road that connected Morganton to Asheville for the first time.
-He hosted many famous visitors, including friends Andrew Jackson and Davy Crockett.
-The home was expanded in 1795 and 1842 as Carson served many elected posts.
-The 6,500-acre plantation was very prosperous.
+The original log section of the home was built in 1793 by Colonel John Carson.
+Carson had fought in the Revolutionary War.
+He built his home at the intersection of the "busy" Old Colonial Road and the just completed Coach Road that connected Morganton to Asheville for the first time.
+This is because he wanted the home to be the social and political center of the region.
+Carson hosted many famous visitors, including friends Andrew Jackson and Davy Crockett.
+The home was expanded in 1795 and 1842 while Carson served many elected posts.
+By the 1840s, the Carson family enslaved dozens of people to renovate the home to look like a deep south plantation and to work the 6,500-acre property.

 Carson House, Marion